Skip to content

 You've done the steady-state math.
 Your 12V→5V, 2A buck converter produces the right output voltage, the inductor current ripple is within spec, and the output capacitor keeps ripple voltage under 50mV.
 On paper, it looks clean.

-But voltage-mode control with a Type III compensator has seven tunable parameters, and steady-state analysis tells you nothing about loop stability.
-A converter that looks perfect in DC operating point calculations can ring, oscillate, or simply refuse to regulate properly under transient load steps.
-Before you spin boards, you need to verify phase margin and gain margin — and you need to know how your loop behaves when capacitors arrive 20% off their nominal value.
+Here's the thing though — voltage-mode control with a Type III compensator has seven tunable parameters, and steady-state analysis tells you absolutely nothing about loop stability.
+I've seen converters that looked perfect in DC operating point calculations ring like a bell, oscillate wildly, or just refuse to regulate properly when you hit them with a transient load step.
+Before you spin boards, you need to verify phase margin and gain margin.
+More importantly, you need to know how your loop behaves when those capacitors show up 20% off their nominal value — because they will.

 Setting Up the Nominal Design

 The target design is an IoT gateway power rail: 12V input, 5V output, 2A maximum load.
-Standard off-the-shelf values were chosen for the LC filter.
+I went with standard off-the-shelf values for the LC filter because there's no point specifying exotic parts for something this straightforward.
 Enter the following into the tool:

 ParameterValue